The next generation of wireless technology will offer new consumer and business applications, with near real-time connectivity.

 For context, AM radio uses the medium frequency band (300 kHz — 3 MHz), leveraging the specific frequencies between 500 and 1700 kHz (or 1.7 MHz).

 Wi-Fi and Bluetooth, on the other hand, use the ultra-high frequency band (330 MHz — 3 GHz), leveraging the specific frequency of 2.4 GHz.
 Mobile devices are designed to communicate on both the 2.4 and 5 GHz frequencies for Wi-Fi.

 While higher frequencies allow for faster data transmission, they’re unable to pass through certain structures.
 For example, satellite TV, which typically uses frequencies between 13 -18 GHz, requires a direct line-of-sight to prevent disruptions.
 Heavy rainfall or an overgrown tree could impact viewing quality.

 For most 5G networks, the super high (3 – 30 GHz) and extremely high (30 – 300 GHz) bands will be used to deliver the Gbps speeds promised by wireless carriers.
 Frequencies between 24 and 86 GHz will be particularly popular.

-Verizon already owns a license for part of the 28 GHz band, which it obtained through the acquisition of XO Communications.
+Verizon did not take place in the auction because it already owns a license for part of the 28 GHz band, which it obtained through the acquisition of XO Communications.

 Certain spectrum will be allocated for shared access.
 With the use of a Spectrum Access System (SAS), carriers can dynamically access shared frequencies based on availability.
 This will allow carriers to scale bandwidth up and down based on network demand.